-In the last three years, our programme in Libya has focused on capacity building opportunities for women’s rights organizations emerging in the post-Gaddhafi period.
+From 2013-2015, our programme in Libya focused on capacity building opportunities for women’s rights organizations emerging in the post-Gaddafi period.

 Our overall collaborative programme with local partners prioritised three key strategies: